luslab/oz-bulk-rnaseq/H. Differential Expression.md

 	2b.
 For each sample determine the value such that 75% of the scaled data are <= that it.
 	2c.
 Average the 75th quantiles between samples
-	2d. choose the sample whose 75th quintile is closest to the average Input = raw counts from htseq-count or featureCounts.
+	2d. choose the sample whose 75th quintile is closest to the average
+3. Select the genes for calculating the scaling factors.
+Do this separately for each sample relative to the reference.
+Input = raw counts from htseq-count or featureCounts.
 Can also use QoRTs Counts - see [page 17](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)